 Greenhouse-gas emissions associated with the Proposed Action (primarily carbon dioxide, methane, and nitrous oxide) would be localized and temporary.
 They would be generated by the short-term emissions from construction equipment, off-road vehicles, and on-road vehicles (including worker commuting and material delivery).
-By comparison, after accounting for workers operating off-road construction equipment and making on-road vehicle round trips to the project area, BPA previously found that a large-scale habitat-restoration project comparable to the Proposed Action would result in GHG emissions of about 940 tons carbon-dioxide equivalent (CO2e) (Bonneville 2014).
+By comparison, after accounting for workers operating off-road construction equipment and making on-road vehicle round trips to the project area, Bonneville previously found that a large-scale habitat-restoration project comparable to the Proposed Action would result in GHG emissions of about 940 tons carbon-dioxide equivalent (CO2e) (Bonneville 2014).
 Based on the EPA's greenhouse gas equivalencies calculator (USEPA 2023), this CO2e level would equate to driving 184 gasoline-fueled passenger cars for one year.
-Consistent with this estimate, given the short construction duration and low number of vehicles and equipment (see Section 2.2.2), the estimated emissions resulting from the Proposed Action would be well below the EPA's reporting threshold,10 the impact from greenhouse-gas emissions would be low.
+Consistent with this estimate, given the short construction duration and low number of vehicles and equipment (see Section 2.2.2), the estimated emissions resulting from the Proposed Action would be low and therefore the potential for the Proposed Action to accelerate climate change would be low.